AstrobioMike/bit/README.md

 ## NOTE
 **bit is undergoing some changes, and some programs are being renamed and/or grouped into single programs with subcommands for organizational purposes.
 If you can't find something you are looking for, check in the [CHANGELOG.md](CHANGELOG.md), or post an issue asking :)**

-P.S. - Sorry for doing this without a major version incremenent.
+P.S. - Sorry for doing this without a major version increment.
 I started small and it kind of spiraled, and now I'm waiting until it's all done ¯\\\_(ツ)\_/¯

 ---